 A river in northern Italy that Julius Caesar crossed with his army, in violation of the orders of the leaders in Rome, who feared his power.
 A civil war followed, in which Caesar emerged as ruler of Rome.
 Caesar is supposed to have said, “The die is cast” (referring to a roll of dice), as he crossed the river.

-Idioms and Phrases with rubicon
+Other Idioms and Phrases with Rubicon

 see cross the rubicon.